 What else can remote sensing do?
 Here are some examples in the news from across various industries and disciplines:

 Both LiDAR and photogrammetry are highly accurate for surveying buildings, infrastructure, and raw land.
-LiDAR can collect more detailed depth information than photogrammetry, but photogrammetry includes detailed visual information on the environment that is indispensable for many researchers.
+LiDAR can collect more detailed depth information than photogrammetry, but photogrammetry includes detailed visual information on the environment which is indispensable for many researchers.

 Selecting the right approach to mapping is the first step, but finding the right partner for the job is equally important.
 Mapware has the remote sensing technology and the expertise to create value for you and your customers.